mengelhard/mmci_applied_ds/ds_glossary.md

 - **Categorical variables:** A variable that can take on one of a limited and usually fixed number of possible values.
 Common examples in healthcare include sex, race, diagnosis codes, procedure codes, and medications
 - **Classification model:** A predictive model for which the predicted value is a categorical label
 - **Confusion Matrix:** A cross-tabulation of true labels versus model predictions used to summarize the performance of a classification model
-- Deep Learning: A machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
-- Dependent variables: A value that depends on changes in the independent variable ( see independent variable below).
-- False Negative: A false negative is a test result which wrongly indicates that a condition does not hold
-- False Positive: A result that indicates a given condition exists when it does not.
-- Feature: Features are the input variables to a machine learning model.
-For example, when developing a model predicting stroke risk, a feature would be a patient’s height or weight.
-Features can be processed before they are entered into a model, such as combining height and weight into a body mass index.
-For an image, a feature may be some component of the image, such as an eye or a nose, when developing a facial recognition machine learning system.
-- Generalized Linear Model: A normal linear regression models with a continuous response variable.
-- Independent Variable: A value that is independent of other variables in your study.
-- Label: The label identifies what a collection of data (the model input) represents.
-For a stroke model, it would be stroke present or absent.
-When developing a machine learning system to identify diabetic retinopathy, the label for each fundus image would be present or absent, as determined by experts in interpreting such images.
+- **Deep Learning:** The branch of machine learning concerned with development of *deep* neural networks (i.e. containing many hidden layers)
+- **Dependent variable:** Also called a label and often representing a clinical outcome, a dependent variable (often denoted *y*) is a value that a predictive model is trained to predict
+- **False Negative:** Also called a Type II error, a false negative is a positive case that is incorrectly believed or predicted (e.g. by a predictive model) to be negative
+- **False Positive:** Also called a Type I error, a false positive is a negative case that is incorrectly believed or predicted (e.g. by a predictive model) to be positive
+- **Feature:** Also called a predictor or indepedent variable, a feature (often denoted *x*) most often refers to an input to a predictive model
+- **Generalized Linear Model:** A generalization of linear regression in which a linear model is related to the dependent variable via *link function* such as the logit function.
+- **Independent Variable:** Also called a predictor or feature, an independent variable (often denoted *x*) is an input to a predictive model
+- **Label:** Also called a dependent variable and often representing a clinical outcome, the label (often denoted *y*) is the value that a predictive model is trained to predict
 - **Learning (in machine learning)**: Adjusting the parameters of a predictive model in order to improve model performance
-- Logistic Regression: Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable
+- **Logistic Regression:** A generalized linear model commonly used to predict the probability of a binary dependent variable or outcome
-- Logistic (i.e. sigmoid) function: TBD
-- Machine Learning, Artificial Intelligence, Deep Learning: Artificial intelligence is a loosely defined concept describing automated systems that can perform tasks considered to require “intelligence.”
-Machine learning refers to the process of developing systems with the ability to learn from and make predictions using data.
-For example, a machine learning model can process an input (such as a retinal fundus photograph) and produce an output (such as the classification of the image showing that proliferative diabetic retinopathy is present).
-Deep learning is a more specific group of machine learning methods that uses many layers of arithmetic operations.25,40
+- **Logistic (i.e. sigmoid) function:** An S-shaped function used in logistic regression and elsewhere to convert log-odds values to probabilities.
+It is the inverse of the logit function.
+- **Machine Learning:** A subfield of artificial intelligence that incorporates elements of statistics, computer science, and other disciplines to develop systems that learn parameters of a statistical model from data to make predictions or decisions
+- **Artificial Intelligence:** An interdiscplinary field focused on development of *thinking* machines that process information and make decisions
-- Model discrimination: The procedure in which the most appropriate model has to be identified from a set of rival models, implying that additional experiments will have to be designed and performed during the model discrimination procedure.
+- Model discrimination: The procedure in which the most appropriate model has to be identified from a set of rival models, implying that additional experiments will have to be designed and performed during the model discrimination procedure
 - Model, Algorithm: In the machine learning setting, model and algorithm are frequently used interchangeably to refer to the final ready-to-use machine learning method.
 These terms refer to the steps taken by the machine to assess input data and make a determination about what is shown in the data.
 - Operating point:
 - **Odds:** The ratio of the probability that an event of interest *will* occur to the probability that it *will not* occur